RoyGF/tipping_calculator_help/README.md

-# Tip Calculator — Support & Help
+# Tip Calculator - FastTip — Support & Help

 Welcome!
 This page provides support and information for the **Tip Calculator** iOS app.